US takes on Google: What to know about biggest antitrust trial in decades

 In 2015, Mehta blocked Sysco Corp’s $3.5bn merger with US Foods.
 He recently presided over the trial of Peter Navarro, the former Donald Trump adviser who was convicted on September 7 of contempt of Congress.

-In May, Mehta sentenced Oath Keepers founder Stewart Rhodes to 18 years in prison for his role in the January 6, 2021, assault on the US Capitol.
+In May, Mehta sentenced Stewart Rhodes, founder of the far-right Oath Keepers group, to 18 years in prison for his role in the January 6, 2021, assault on the US Capitol.

 Has Google lost cases in the past?

-The European Union fined Google $1.7bn in 2019 for stopping websites from using Google’s rivals to find advertisers, $2.6bn in 2017 for favouring its own shopping business in search, and $4.9bn in 2018 for blocking rivals on its wireless Android operating system.
+The European Union fined Google $1.7bn in 2019 for stopping websites from using its rivals to find advertisers, $2.6bn in 2017 for favouring its own shopping business in search, and $4.9bn in 2018 for blocking rivals on its wireless Android operating system.